awsdocs/amazon-sns-developer-guide/doc_source/sms_stats_usage.md

 1. For **Bucket Name**, we recommend that you enter a name that is unique for your account and your organization\.
 For example, use the pattern `<my-bucket-prefix>-<account_id>-<org-id>`\.

-   For information about conventions and restrictions for bucket names, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+   For information about conventions and restrictions for bucket names, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.

 1. Choose **Create**\.